d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 ## Annotations

-The sales targets, which are illustrated as horizontal lines on the chart, can be rendered using the [line annotation component](/components/annotation/line.html).
+The sales targets, which are illustrated as horizontal lines on the chart, can be rendered using the {{{ hyperlink 'series/line.html' title='line annotation component' }}}.

 The chart now has two sources of data, an array of monthly sales figures, and a second array which supplies annotation values.
 These need to be combined into a single object which is supplied to the chart via the D3 `datum` method as before.